martuj/End-to-End-Kubernetes-Three-Tier-DevSecOps-Project/README.md

 Once your Ingress application is deployed.
 It will create an Application Load Balancer.
 You can check out the load balancer named with k8s-three.

 Now, Copy the ALB-DNS and paste it on your browser.
 Refresh after 2 to 3 minutes in your browser to see the magic.

-You can play with the application by adding the records.

-You can play with the application by deleting the records.
+You can play with the application by adding and deleting the records.

-Now, you can see your Grafana Dashboard to view the EKS data such as pods, namespace, deployments, etc.

-If you want to monitor the three-tier namespace.

-In the namespace, replace three-tier with another namespace.
+Now, you can see your Grafana Dashboard to view the EKS data such as pods, namespace, deployments, etc. If you want to monitor the three-tier namespace,  in the namespace, replace three-tier with another namespace.

-You will see the deployments that are done by ArgoCD

 If you observe, we have configured the Persistent Volume & Persistent Volume Claim.
 So, if the pods get deleted then, the data won’t be lost.
 The Data will be stored on the host machine.